syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 # Getting Started with Blazor Dialog Component

 This section briefly explains how to include a Dialog component in your Blazor Server-side application.
-You can refer to our Getting Started with [Syncfusion Blazor Server-Side Popups in Visual Studio page](../getting-started/blazor-server-side-visual-studio/) for the introduction and configuring the common specifications.
+You can refer to our Getting Started with [Syncfusion Blazor Server-Side Popups in Visual Studio page](../getting-started/blazor-server-side-visual-studio/) for the introduction and configuration of the common specifications.

 To get start quickly with Blazor Dialog component, you can check on this video:
 {% youtube